Fiat 500 electric range, battery & charging

 24kWh | 118 miles | 2hrs 30mins (0-100%, 11kW) | 30mins (10-80%, 50kW) |

-As of January 2023, the Fiat 500 is available once again with two battery sizes: 24kWh and 42kWh.
+The Fiat 500 is available with two battery sizes: 24kWh and 42kWh.
 The upside of the bigger unit is a 200-mile range (if you go for the right specification) and if your commute is less than 10 miles each way, you’ll soon discover the benefits of having to charge less frequently.

 Fiat 500 electric range

-Meanwhile, models fitted with the 42kWh battery will do between 186 and 200 miles on a charge depending on specification and wheel size, according to Fiat.
-Our experience with the car suggests 150 to 160 miles is what's realistically achievable, but that's still further than the MINI Electric or Honda e can cover on a single charge.
+Meanwhile, models fitted with the 42kWh battery will do between 186 and 199 miles on a charge depending on specification and wheel size, according to Fiat.
+Our time driving the car suggests 150 to 160 miles is what's realistically achievable, but that's still further than the MINI Electric or Honda e can cover on a single charge.

-In case you’re wondering, the Abarth 500e uses the 42kWh unit offered in the regular 500, but because of its sportier nature and more powerful motor range is reduced to 155 miles.
-Though we’ll have to wait and see how far the electric hot hatch can go in the real world.
+In case you’re wondering, the Abarth 500e uses the 42kWh unit offered in the regular 500, but because of its sportier nature and more powerful motor range is reduced to 164 miles – although this figure will diminish rapidly if you intend to drive the Abarth like a real hot hatch.

 Charge time